Frequently Asked Questions

 Is this a good school to learn martial arts?

-Southern Cross Martial Arts Association is the perfect place to begin your journey.
-The instructors are friendly and caring professionals, the students hold no ego, the establishment is professional and probably one of the best in Queensland.
+Southern Cross Martial Arts is the perfect place to begin your journey.
+The instructors are friendly and caring professionals, the students hold no ego, the establishment is professional and probably one of the best in Australia.
 We strive to make this the best place to learn.
 Our school isn’t a ‘fight gym’, instead it is a place where members of the community come to learn martial arts in a fun and relaxed environment.

 Do I need to make an appointment for my introductory lesson?